OpenTTD/grfcodec/README.txt

 In all cases, the parsing logic changes; in some cases substantially.
 If the resultant error/warning messages are illogical, try again without -a, and you may get better messages.
+The beautifier must be on for auto-correction to work.
+If the beautifier is off when -a/--auto-correct is seen, NFORenum will behave as if the option --beautify=convertonly+ immediately followed it on the command line.
+You are free to turn the beautifier back off, but this is not recommended.

 --------------------------------------------------------------------------